placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

 - if Ubuntu guest VM with GPU passthrough was running when host went to hibernation, the GPU in the guest is not working correctly after host wakes up from hibernation, guest requires a reboot.

-## install ubuntu, initial setup and swap settings
+## install ubuntu 24.04 desktop host, initial setup and swap settings

 - change bios settings to enable S4

-  - use the code to enter the engineering version of lenovo BIOS setup
+  - use the code to enter the service version of lenovo BIOS setup
     - https://www.reddit.com/r/Lenovo/comments/zq3tc5/how_to_disable_modern_sleep_and_enable_s3_sleep/
     - under advanced, ACPI settings, disable acpi autoconfig, enable hibernation